anjishnu/Perspectiv/README.md

       I'm not quite sure why, but Multicore LDA is running slower than vanilla LDA.
 Can't quite figure out why.
       Right now both are in the code and the single threaded version has been enabled.

+(8) Code Clean and Object Orientation:

+      Right now, a lot of the codebase is in a mess using global variables caches etc. I want to clean it up and convert it in into suitable objects to make the system more extensible.